shotover/shotover-proxy/docs/src/dev-docs/contributing.md

 Shotover requires [rustup](https://rustup.rs/) to be installed so that the project specific rust version will be used.

 The rest of the setup is specific to your operating system.
-Shotover supports development on linux and partiallly supports macOS.
+Shotover supports development on linux and partially supports macOS.

 ### Setting up on Linux